CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

-    "type": "holster", // Holster or draw a weapon "holster_prompt": "Holster item", // Prompt to use when selecting an item "holster_msg": "You holster your %s", // Message to show when holstering an item "max_volume": 6, // Maximum volume of each item that can be holstered "min_volume": 3,  // Minimum volume of each item that can be holstered or 1/3 max_volume if unspecified "max_weight": 2000, // Maximum weight of each item.
+    "type": "holster", // Holster or draw a weapon "holster_prompt": "Holster item", // Prompt to use when selecting an item "holster_msg": "You holster your %s", // Message to show when holstering an item "max_volume": "1500 ml", // Maximum volume of each item that can be holstered.
+Volume in ml and L can be used - "50 ml" or "2 L".
+    "min_volume": "750 ml",  // Minimum volume of each item that can be holstered or 1/3 max_volume if unspecified. volume in ml and L can be used - "50 ml" or "2 L".
+    "max_weight": 2000, // Maximum weight of each item.
 If unspecified no weight limit is imposed "multi": 1, // Total number of items that holster can contain "draw_cost": 10, // Base move cost per unit volume when wielding the contained item